stefanvisinescu/stefanvisinescu/README.md

 # 👋 Hello, I’m Ștefan-Teodor Vișinescu

 I build end-to-end systems at the intersection of **mobile health**, **passive sensing**, and **AI/ML**, with experience in **privacy-preserving learning (federated)**, **cloud backends (Azure)**, and **clinical-grade analytics**.
-This profile highlights selected projects: stochastic modelling of ecDNA, RNA-seq pipelines, HPC workflows, and an industry case study (OncoHub).
+This profile highlights selected projects: stochastic modelling of ecDNA, RNA-seq pipelines and an industry case study (OncoHub).

 ---